srodriguezcode/spartacusTraining/resources/docs/exercises/04-creating-a-new-component-with-a-extra-logic.md

 ```

-Add to imports seccion into `component-c.module.ts`
+Add to the imports section in `component-c.module.ts`.

 ```ts
 import { NgModule } from '@angular/core';